 This minor will prepare pre-professionals and practitioners to respond to child maltreatment in an ethical and culturally sensitive manner.
 Fifteen (15) hours required.
+SOCI 2000 or SOWK 1000 are prerequisites for most courses in the minor.
 Students must maintain a 2.0 Cumulative GPA and earn a minimum grade of 'C' in each course within the minor.